AntaresSimulatorTeam/antares-xpansion/docs/user guide/1-prepare-a-simulation.md

-preferable to re-simulate these outages according to a stochastic process by relaunching an ANTARES simulation with the capacities obtained by antaresXpansion in order to obtain the real production program with outages and RES intermittencies varying according to the scenarios.
+preferable to re-simulate these outages according to a stochastic process by relaunching an ANTARES simulation with the capacities obtained by antaresXpansion in order to obtain the real production program with outages and RES intermittence varying according to the scenarios.

 ## Investment Candidates and Decommissioning Candidates